 De Tres Palos lagoon

 Horseback riding, boating, trekking, or enjoying nature, the Tres Palos lagoon allows you to get in deep contact with the ecology.
 Located just 25 minutes from the Acapulco International Airport, according to the El Viajero Magazine, this freshwater mirror is a true sanctuary of flora and fauna with pelicans, hummingbirds, lizards, and herons.
 You can not miss the mangroves, with gray mud inlets that serve as a natural exfoliant.

 Also known as the 'Sunset Boulevard Mexicano', the Golden Zone is a commercial and hotel corridor located in the Bay of Acapulco that starts in the Papagayo Park and extends for almost 6 kilometers to the Naval Base.
-On your tour, which can take up to two hours on foot, you can find from water parks, quiet beaches, and hotels of all categories to folklore shows and shopping plazas with designer shops and local crafts.
+On your tour, which can take up to two hours on foot, you can find water parks, quiet beaches, and hotels of all categories to folklore shows and shopping plazas with designer shops and local crafts.

 Fish of the day